ntanwir10/GuardScan/PRD.md

 ---

-### Epic 3: Affordable Pay-Per-Use Pricing
+### Epic 3: 100% Free & Open Source Model

-**US-3.1**: As an indie developer, I want to pay only for the LOC I scan, so that I don't waste money on unused subscriptions.
+**US-3.1**: As an indie developer, I want to use GuardScan without any costs or subscriptions, so that I can scan unlimited projects for free.

 **Acceptance Criteria**:

+- All features work without payment
-- No monthly fees
+- No credit system or paywalls
-- Pricing displayed before scan: "This will cost $0.50 (10k LOC)"
-- Can purchase credits in $5, $25, $100 increments
+- BYOK model (bring your own AI API key)
+- GuardScan receives $0, users pay AI providers directly

-**US-3.2**: As a casual user, I want free static analysis, so that I can try GuardScan without payment.
+**US-3.2**: As a security-conscious user, I want to control my AI provider costs, so that I can choose between free local AI (Ollama) or paid cloud AI (OpenAI, Claude).

 **Acceptance Criteria**:

-- `guardscan security` works without credits
+- Can use free local AI (Ollama, LM Studio)
+- Can use paid cloud AI with own API key
+- No GuardScan-specific costs ever
-- Only AI review requires credits
+- Clear documentation of AI provider costs
-- Clear distinction between free and paid features

 ---